WillySeahh/krakenMarketDataConsumer/readMe.md

 View the orderbook status using `System.out.println(book.toString());`

 ### Performed benchmarking on how long it needs to process each update tick
-For HFT/Market makers, latency is crucial and bench marking have to be done.
+For HFT/Market makers, latency is crucial and benchmarking have to be done.
 Hence, I performed a simple performance benchmarking.

 I performed benchmarking (locally) over 15min intervals and found that the